benmo009/duckiebot-parking/README.md

 Small window height seems to perform better on the turns, but doesn't perform well at the intersections because there is a gap in the yellow dotted line.
 Possible Solution: Filter for red.
 When there is a red horizontal line, the robot knows its at an intersection and will increase the window height.

-TODO:

-- Figure out how to implement distance from centerline into steering control
-- adjust gains for better control
-- Build using ROS catkin system so that it can be launched using `roslaunch`